 (*Note* I only had 2 cups of strawberries left over, so I only had enough to make one 4 oz jar of jam, but this recipe could be easily doubled or tripled if you have extra strawberries.)

-- Hull your strawberries and slice them in half (or in quarters if you have any really big ones).
+- Hull your strawberries to remove the stems and leaves and slice them in half (or in quarters if you have any really big ones).

 - Crush the strawberries with a potato masher until no big pieces are left.